mayouni/stzlib/libraries/stzlib/doc/narrations/stz-mental-mode-narration.md

    ```
    The empty strings are eliminated, leaving a cleaner dataset.

+### 7. Celebrate Your Achivement

+And repeat the same process for continued success.

 ## The Power of the Softanza Mental Model

 The **Softanza Mental Model** is not merely a set of steps but a way of thinking about problems.
 Starting with the definition of the problem and the selection of an appropriate object, it leads you through progressively detailed inquiries until you reach a point of confident action.
 Each stage builds upon the last, ensuring clarity and precision in problem-solving.